raspberrypilearning/dom-manipulation/en/step_1.md

 --- /code ---

-In this example, multiple HTML elements contained the same attribute `class="hero-slide"` and a list of these is returned by the function.
+In this example, multiple HTML elements contain the same attribute `class="hero-slide"` and a list of these is returned by the function.
 The list is then used in the code.